Lectures on LHC Physics: LHC phenomenology

 Once we understand all sources of fake missing momentum we can focus on real missing momentum.
 This missing transverse momentum we compute from the momenta of all tracks seen in the detector.
 This means that any uncertainty on these measurements, like the jet or lepton energy scale will smear the missing momentum.
 Moreover, we know that there is for example dead matter in the detector, so we have to compensate for this.
 This compensation is a global correction to individual events, which means it will generally smear the missing energy distribution.
 The right panel of Figure~\ref{fig:sim_met} shows a very early missing transverse energy distribution of ATLAS after some of the corrections described above.

 To simulate a realistic missing transverse momentum distribution at the LHC we have to smear all jet and lepton momenta, and in addition apply a Gaussian \underline{smearing} of the order

-While this sounds like a trivial piece of information I cannot count the number of papers where people forget this smearing and discover great channels to look for Higgs bosons or new physics.
+While this sounds like a trivial piece of information it is impossible to count the number of papers where people forget this smearing and discover great channels to look for Higgs bosons or new physics.
 They fall apart when experimentalists take a careful look.
 The simple rule is: phenomenological studies are right or wrong based on if they can be reproduced by real experimentalists and real detectors or not.